White Sulphur Springs, Montana: Arts and culture

 The Castle Museum and Carriage House is a combination of a mansion tour and the Meagher County Museum.
 The Victorian style mansion has been decorated with period style artifacts.
 The carriage house was built in the 1990s to display a variety of carriages, sleds, a stagecoach, and other mementos.

 The Charles M. Bair Family Museum, 35 mi away, is the former home of Bair, one of the largest sheep ranchers in the United States in the early 1900s.
 The 11,000 sq ft home is filled with artifacts from the family.
 Additionally the museum covers 7,300 sq ft with art galleries and additional artifacts from the family's collections.

 Meagher County City Library serves the area.

 The Red Ants Pants Music Festival is held the last weekend in July.
 Internationally famous musicians have performed at the festival such as Merle Haggard, Lucinda Williams, and Brandi Carlile.

+Government

+White Sulphur Springs has a mayor and city council.
+The mayor is Rick Nelson and his current term expires December 31, 2029.